Teoroo-CMC/PiNN/docs/index.md

 ![](images/implement.png)

-PiNN is built with modularized components and we try to make it as easy as possible.
+PiNN is built with modularized components, and we try to make it as easy as possible.
 You do not have to rewrite everything if you just want to design a new network structure, or apply an existing network to new datasets or new properties.